HaxeFlixel/flixel-docs/documentation/01_tutorial/07-6-loading-the-tilemap.html.md

 	<haxelib name="flixel-addons" />
 	```

-	Save this change, rebuild the project and run `F1 -> Developer: Reload Window` for VSCode to pick up the new library.
-You're now playing with flixel-addons!
+	Save this change - you're now playing with flixel-addons!

 4. Go back to your `PlayState`, and, underneath where the `player` variable is defined, add: